Hijab in Iran: Islamic Republic

 1979 Iranian Women Day's protests against mandatory veiling.
 Unveiled women protesting against the introduction of mandatory veiling.
 While many women had worn the veil during the revolution, they had not expected mandatory veiling and did not support it.

 After the Islamic Revolution and founding of the Islamic Republic in 1979, mandatory hijab was enshrined as law.
 This was in spite of statements made during his exile in France, where he denied any intent to control women's dress code.
 Ayatollah Khomeini announced that women should observe Islamic dress code.
-He was supported in his by the conservative/traditionalist fraction of the revolutionaries who were hostile to unveiled women, as expressed in two slogans used during this time: "Wear a veil, or we will punch your head" and "Death to the unveiled".
+He was supported in this by the conservative/traditionalist fraction of the revolutionaries who were hostile to unveiled women, as expressed in two slogans used during this time: "Wear a veil, or we will punch your head" and "Death to the unveiled".

 Non-conservative/traditionalist women, who had worn the veil as a symbol of opposition during the revolution, had not expected veiling to become mandatory.
 Almost immediately after, starting from 8 March 1979 (International Women's Day), thousands of women began protesting against mandatory hijab.
 The protests lasted six days, until 14 March, and resulted in the (temporary) retraction of mandatory veiling, as well as government assurances that Khomeini's statement was only a recommendation.

 Khomeini denied that any non-hijab wearing women were part of the revolution, telling Italian journalist Oriana Fallaci in February 1979:

 "the women who contributed to the revolution were and are women who wear modest clothes. ... these coquettish women, who wear makeup and put their necks, hair and bodies on display in the streets, did not fight the Shah.
 They have done nothing righteous.
 They do not know how to be useful, neither to society, nor politically or vocationally.
 And the reason is because they distract and anger people by exposing themselves."

 As the consolidation of power by Khomeini and his core supporters continued, left and liberal organizations, parties, figures, were suppressed and eliminated, and mandatory veiling for all women returned.
 This began with the "islamification of offices" in July 1980, when unveiled women were refused entry to government offices and public buildings, and banned from appearing unveiled at their work places under the risk of being fired.
 On the streets, unveiled women were attacked by revolutionaries.

 Enforcement

 Mass surveillance

-In 2024-2025 new law Iranian regime began imposing mass repression using phone IMSI catchers, cameras, drones, civilian agents, subway ticket payment card tracking, to punish people and women that are "improperly" dressed without Islamic hijab.
+In 2024–2025 new law Iranian regime began imposing mass repression using phone IMSI catchers, cameras, drones, civilian agents, subway ticket payment card tracking, to punish people and women that are "improperly" dressed without Islamic hijab.